-[Note from Pinal]: This is a 100th episode of Notes from the Field series in the year 2016 and 110th overall.
+[Note from Pinal]: This is the first episode of Notes from the Field series in the year 2016 and 110th overall.

 In this episode of the Notes from the Field series database expert Mike Walsh presents his thoughts about why we should take advantage of the opportunity present at new year and build a stronger base for healthy databases.
 Trust me, you want to read it!

 If you want to get started with performance analytics and triage of virtualized SQL Servers with the help of experts, read more over at Fix Your SQL Server.